ealpha072/Datascience-Projects/nba/README.md

+## nba dataset Analysis
+In this project I analyse the nba dataset.
+It is part of my beginner projects in data ascience using  python.
+The dataset was from geeksforgeeks website.
+The requiremnets were self generated to test the understanding of pandas concepts.

 ## Data analysis; --- Nba data
 *   Check for empty rows and drop the rows
 *   Where column college is null, replace with State college